zivtech/taskaholic/README.md

 A simple node.js TODO list application for demo and training purposes.

+## Running Tests

+Run `npm test`.
+For more advanced configuration run mocha directy by running `node_modules/mocha/bin/mocha` from the root of the repository.

 ## Redis Schema

   - tasks - a set containing the ids of all tasks